Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

 \subsubsection{True Match Rate ($\mathsf{TMR}$)}

-The True Match Rate ($\mathsf{TMR}$), also known as the True Acceptance Rate (TAR), measures the system's ability to correctly identify or verify genuine matches.
-It quantifies the probability of a true positive identification, where the system correctly accepts a genuine user. $\mathsf{TMR}$ is calculated by dividing the number of correctly accepted genuine matches by the total number of verification attempts on genuine faces.
+The True Match Rate ($\mathsf{TMR}$), also called the True Acceptance Rate (TAR), measures how often the system correctly accepts genuine matches.
+It is computed as the fraction of genuine verification attempts that are correctly accepted:

-Higher $\mathsf{TMR}$ values signify a higher level of accuracy in correctly accepting genuine users, which is desirable in most face recognition applications.
-However, a high $\mathsf{TMR}$ may be accompanied by an increased risk of false positives (higher $\mathsf{FMR}$) if the threshold is set too low.
-Balancing $\mathsf{TMR}$ and $\mathsf{FMR}$ is crucial to achieve the desired level of security and convenience in the application.
+A higher $\mathsf{TMR}$ indicates better performance on genuine verification attempts.
+As with $\mathsf{FMR}$, its value depends on the decision threshold.
+Increasing $\mathsf{TMR}$ often comes at the cost of a higher $\mathsf{FMR}$, so both metrics should be considered together.